 - Pancreas: if the pancreas is affected, diabetes may develop.

-Women usually develop symptoms later than men because they lose some iron every month when menstruating, and so iron does not build up as quickly.
+Women usually develop symptoms later than men because they lose some iron every month when menstruating (having periods), meaning iron does not build up as quickly.

 In small amounts, iron is essential for our bodies to work normally.
 A normal diet contains far more iron than we need, and most of us only absorb as much as we need from our food.
-In people with haemochromatosis, too much iron is absorbed, leading to a build-up of iron in the body.
+But in people with haemochromatosis, genetic mutations affect their ability to regulate how much iron is absorbed from food.
+This means that too much iron is absorbed, leading to a build-up of iron in the body.
+This happens slowly, over many years.

 An MRI-based scan (FerriScan) can be used to detect the amount of iron in the liver.
-Rarely, a tiny sample (biopsy) of the liver is recommended to determine whether iron overload has caused liver damage.
+Your doctor may also recommend a blood test to assess your liver function.
+Rarely, a tiny sample (biopsy) of the liver is recommended to confirm the diagnosis and determine whether iron overload has caused liver damage.

 Treatment with venesection can help improve symptoms and stop any further organ damage.
 When treatment is started early, organ damage can be prevented.